luismanic/CrossFury/README.md

-# CrossFury 🔥
+# CrossFury

-**High-Performance Cross-Exchange Arbitrage Scanner for Crypto Markets**
+High-performance cross-exchange arbitrage scanner for crypto markets.

 CrossFury is a latency-optimized arbitrage engine written in Rust, designed to scan and detect profitable opportunities across centralized crypto exchanges with speed and precision.
 Built from the ground up with high-frequency trading architecture in mind, CrossFury can perform up to **75,000+ arbitrage checks per second** and analyze **420+ token pairs in real-time**.